Code-Institute-Submissions/Vaxholm/README.md

 - Wireframes was created using Balsamiq Wireframes, the layout and design did change during the process of the project and was updated.
 - [Wireframes](https://github.com/KartexTiarc/Vaxholm/blob/master/assets/MileStone%201%20project.pdf)

+## Features

+### Header

+- The header shows in the left where you have come to.
+It is also a link to find ones way back.
+- The navbar to the right is easy to find and its shows wich site you are on when you look at the navbar.
+- The navbar for the mobile version collapse and shows very much where on the site one is.
+- The text Vaxholm is not to much on the mobile phone that make is not so much on the phone.

+###